2036saharsha/SimpleDnsServer/README.md

 # Dns-Resolver-Python
-Python dns Resolver - It maps the domain with the corresponding IP address contacting with the dns servers.
+Python dns Resolver - It is a simple dns server which maps the domain with the corresponding IP address contacting with the dns servers.
+DNS Records : A , AAAA ,CNAME ,SOA

 ## How does DNS Work?
 ![alt text](https://d1.awsstatic.com/Route53/how-route-53-routes-traffic.8d313c7da075c3c7303aaef32e89b5d0b7885e7c.png)